Louttche/WEB3/README.md

 This is an introductory project from school where we learn the fundamentals of Laravel.
 The module focuses on front-end (HTML, CSS, JavaScript and PHP) development.
 We will study state-of-the-art approaches of front-end and back-end web development.
 During this course groupe members will build a front-end and back-end of a web application using Laravel.

-This project will be done in 7 weeks. in additions the carry out by two members namely Lokesk and Dimitri
+This project will be done in 7 weeks. in additions the carry out by two members namely Lokesk, Dimitri and Kathy

 ## Prerequisites/ technologies: